aseedb/synaptic_tomo_ms/manuscript.md

 The phenomenon of rapid, depolarization-induced tethering leads to some free proximal SVs becoming tethered to the AZ PM, while some previously single- or double-tethered SVs gained the additional tether(s) that according to our definition of the RRP (as triple-tethered vesicles) would be expected to render them releasable.
 There are several important implications of this finding.
 First, during fusion itself additional tethering occurs rapidly - in excess of the three tethers formed during priming - which might help overcome the fusion barrier.
-Functional reconstruction led to the suggestion by some that SNARE-complexes primarily form downstream of Ca^2+^-influx [@doi:10.1038/nsmb.2061], whereas mutagenesis studies in cells supported the notion that SNARE-complexes had already formed before arrival of the Ca^2+^-trigger, i.e. during priming [@doi: 10.1083/jcb.200907018].
+Functional reconstruction led to the suggestion by some that SNARE-complexes primarily form downstream of Ca^2+^-influx [@doi:10.1038/nsmb.2061], whereas mutagenesis studies in cells supported the notion that SNARE-complexes had already formed before arrival of the Ca^2+^-trigger, i.e. during priming [@doi:10.1083/jcb.200907018].
-In fact, both notions might be partly correct, as the formation of a low number of SNARE-complexes might lead to a stable primed state, defined by a valley in the energy landscape due to the dual inhibitory/stimulatory features of the SNARE-complex [@doi:10.1038/emboj.2010.130;@doi: 10.1016/j.celrep.2019.01.103 ], whereas more SNARE-complexes might form dynamically after triggering, during membrane fusion itself.
+In fact, both notions might be partly correct, as the formation of a low number of SNARE-complexes might lead to a stable primed state, defined by a valley in the energy landscape due to the dual inhibitory/stimulatory features of the SNARE-complex [@doi:10.1038/emboj.2010.130;@doi:10.1016/j.celrep.2019.01.103 ], whereas more SNARE-complexes might form dynamically after triggering, during membrane fusion itself.
-Accordingly, in in vitro fusion assays additional SNARE-complexes, above those required for fusion pore formation, leads to fusion pore stabilization and release of larger cargos [@doi: 10.1126/science.1214984;@doi:10.1038/nature25481].
+Accordingly, in in vitro fusion assays additional SNARE-complexes, above those required for fusion pore formation, leads to fusion pore stabilization and release of larger cargos [@doi:10.1126/science.1214984;@doi:10.1038/nature25481].
 Vesicles that have not formed three tethers before stimulation might fuse with delayed kinetics during triggering, which accounts for the variable exocytosis kinetics among SVs [@doi:10.1073/pnas.1606383113;@doi:10.1073/pnas.1314427110;@doi:10.1016/j.neuron.2015.08.038;@doi:10.7554/eLife.51032].
 Superprimed vesicles are expected to have formed the largest number of tethers before stimulation [@doi:10.1073/pnas.1314427110;@doi:10.1073/pnas.1606383113].
 Moreover, overlapping protein complexes might be involved in priming and triggering, depending on the timing of their formation.